richardpdunne2021/Phuket-Coral-Cover-IOD-ENSO/README.md

 9. Data file - DMI Nino 3.4 monthly May 1995 to Jul 2020.csv
 10. R code - 'Plotting of Phototransect Results Figures 5 & 6.R'.
 This code is used to produce Figures 5 and 6 and requires data from the file 'Coral Cover Phototransects.xlsx'
 11. Data File - 'Coral Cover Phototransects.xlsx'.
+12. R code - 'Phototransect Amalysis - GAMM models.R'.
+This code requires data from 'Coral Cover and Covariates.csv'.
+After computing GAMMS it produces the plots in Figure 7 in the paper.
+13. Data File - 'Coral Cover and Covariates.csv'.
-12. R code - 'Phuket CMEMS 008-057 NetCDF data - Grid - Figure S2.R'.
+14. R code - 'Phuket CMEMS 008-057 NetCDF data - Grid - Figure S2.R'.
 This code requires data from the NetCDF file 'dataset-duacs-rep-global-merged-twosat-phy-l4_1608108067774.nc'.
 It is used to produce Figure 2S in the Supplementary Information to the paper.
-13. Data File - 'dataset-duacs-rep-global-merged-twosat-phy-l4_1608108067774.nc'.
+15. Data File - 'dataset-duacs-rep-global-merged-twosat-phy-l4_1608108067774.nc'.
+16. Additional Information on the Datasets and Modelling.
+This PDF contains additional information about (1) the Indian Ocean Dipole, (2) El Nino Southern Oscillation, (3) the satellite altimetry and the data used for both.
+It then contains a record of the detailed GAMM modelling which the R code above runs, including details of the data exploration and model validation.
+This file will assist anyone who wishes to run the R code for themselves.